Noble’s research economist and legume plant breeder earn promotions for ongoing contributions to their respective research fields and Noble’s mission.

 Four Noble Research Institute laboratories recently participated in the My Green Lab sustainability certification program.
 Noble is the first research organization in Oklahoma to participate in the program.

 Noble Research Institute professor Kiran Mysore, Ph.D., has been named a Fellow of the American Association for the Advancement of Science (AAAS) — the world’s largest general scientific society.
 Election as an AAAS Fellow is the highest honor bestowed by the organization.

 Noble Research Institute public relations coordinator Robyn Peterson was recently elected as president of the Oklahoma CattleWomen’s Association (OCW) for the 2019-2020 year.

-Noble Research Institute President and CEO Steve Rhines announced today that Jeff Moen will become the organization’s new general counsel.
+Noble Research Institute President and CEO Steve Rhines announced today that Gayle Donica will become the organization’s new director of human resources.

 Between October 2016 and December 2018, Noble Research Institute went more than 1.7 million hours with no loss-time injuries (wherein employees are away from work due to injury).

 Noble Research Institute research assistant Brooks Braunagel and livestock consultant Caitlin Hebbert were selected to the Oklahoma Cattlemen’s Leadership Academy (CLA) class 27.

 Each summer, the Noble Research Institute provides more than a dozen college students with a life-changing experience, not just an internship.